EVHaste/haste-makes-waste/_posts/2020-07-25-tldr-progress-principle.markdown

 categories: career
 ---

-█████ has a  growing list of career development resources which are foundational to its core values and culture.
+WillowTree has a  growing list of career development resources which are foundational to its core values and culture.
 There's usually a solid pamphlet worth of valuable information in them, but you can't sell a pamphlet so the authors keep writing books instead.

 I'm on a mission to condense each one of these texts into its most salient points.
 I'll read them, so you don't have to.